Serve as an Election Judge

 How can I become an election judge?

-Complete the election judge sign-up form and return it to Farmington City Hall.
-Contact the City Clerk at 651-280-6803 or email [email protected] with questions.
+Complete the Election Judge sign-up form and return it to the City of Farmington, 430 Third Street, Farmington, MN 55024 or email it to the City Clerk at the email address below.